fes7713/StudentManager/README.md

 2. You will see log-in form for the database access so fill the form by specifying the port number, table name, root name and  password
 ![image](https://user-images.githubusercontent.com/71058334/210542032-cb305250-8cb4-460b-89eb-85fa1d144192.png)

+# Development
+This application was developed by a team of 7 in two weeks of time along with coursework.
+The team was divided into two teams to split the work and it was very important for the smooth development of the application.
+The team 1 was responsible for creating GUI application in Java using Java Swing GUI library.

 ![Capture 1](https://user-images.githubusercontent.com/71058334/210331324-93e3b6e9-9166-496c-984a-9cce4d12d185.PNG)